 The CD13 race between Mitch O'Farrell, left, and John Choi isn't as friendly as it looks here.
 Allegations of voter fraud and xenophobia have surfaced in recent days.

 The District Attorney's Office is investigating a complaint that campaign workers in a Hollywood area city council race illegally filled out ballots for voters.

 The complaint was filed by the John Choi campaign against his opponent Mitch O'Farrell.
 According to the campaign, the O'Farrell camp mishandled ballots and outright voted on behalf of constituents in the Little Armenia neighborhood.
 The O'Farrell campaign denies all the allegations.

 "This is the most blatant and widespread case of voter fraud I've seen in 20 years of political campaigns," said Mike Shimpock of the Choi campaign.
 "They are literally stealing this election.
 This needs to be stopped."

 In response, an attorney for the O'Farrell campaign sent a cease-and-desist letter and countered with its own accusation that the Choi campaign violated election laws by completing ballots for voters.

 The Los Angeles Times contrasts the upbringings and lifestyles of Wendy Greuel and Eric Garcetti.

 Good morning, readers.
 Welcome to the Maven's Morning Coffee -- a listing of the important headlines, news conferences, public meetings and announcements you need to know to fuel up and tackle your day.

 The Maven's Morning Coffee is also available as a daily email.
 Click here to subscribe.

-Today is Monday, Nov.
-19, and here is what's happening in Los Angeles:
+Today is Friday, May 10, and here is what's happening in Los Angeles: